|- candidate number||14178|

 |ZON-MW, The Netherlands Organization for Health Research and Development|

-200 Children with at least 2 seizures in the last 4 weeks before enrolment and no previous treatment for their seizures will, if initiation of AEDs is indicated according to the treating physician, be randomized double-blindly to be treated with levetiracetam or valproic acid.
+200 Children with a confident diagnosis of epilepsy before enrolment and no previous treatment for their seizures with valproate or levetiracetam at any time or with other AEDs in the year before intake will, if initiation of AEDs is indicated according to the treating physician, be randomized double-blindly to be treated with levetiracetam or valproic acid.
 Subjects will be treated for a maximum of 52 weeks with trial medication.

 The study includes 6 visits (including a preselection visit), and 3 telephone contacts.
 During the phone calls and visits, changes in study- and/or concomitant medication and seizure activity between visits will be recorded.
 All seizures have to be recorded in a diary, and a standardized adverse event questionnaire will be filled-in during the visits.

-At the start and end of the study, the parents/caregivers and, if applicable, the child and his/her teacher have to complete questionnaires about cognitive functioning.
+At the start and end of the study, the parents/caregivers and, if applicable, the child and his/her teacher have to complete questionnaires about cognitive functioning and behaviour.
 Patients aged 6 years or older who are enrolled in one of the Groningen hospitals will receive an extensive neuropsychological assessment at the same time points.